- Convention Report-2025

 who have passed away in the past year.
 There was some important

-business facing the club which was discussed, including a much
+business facing the club which was discussed, including an updating

 selection of next years convention site.
-There were four
+The site in Richfield OH

 on Friday night.
 A cash bar followed by a very good buffet meal